Cookie Policy

 These cookies are necessary for the website to function properly.
 They enable core functionality such as security, network management, and accessibility.
 You cannot opt-out of these cookies.

-Essential cookies include: Session management and authentication, Security and fraud prevention, Load balancing and performance optimization.
+Includes: Session management and authentication, security and fraud prevention, load balancing and performance optimization.

 Analytics Cookies

-These cookies help us understand how visitors interact with our website by collecting and reporting information anonymously.
+These cookies help us understand how visitors interact with our website by collecting and reporting information.
 We use this data to improve our website and services.
+Analytics cookies are disabled by default and are only activated if you provide consent via our cookie banner.

-Analytics data collected includes: Page views and navigation patterns, Time spent on pages, Referral sources, Device and browser information.
+Data collected: Page views and navigation patterns, time spent on pages, referral sources, device and browser information.

 Third-Party Cookies